F47-503/autoemoji/README.md

 - column for each reaction with ratio `reaction count / total`

-### `auto_sentence_transformer.py`
-extracts embeddings from data using auto generated sentence transformer from RuBERT.

 ### `get_embeddings.ipynb` notebook
 can be used for getting embeddings with RuBERT.
 At current stage amount of tokens is limited to 128.